Drassil/git-wiki-theme/wiki/main_page.md

 2. Use master branch of this repository to start instead of gh-pages that contains useless files for you! (you can delete that branch from your repository and re-create if you need)

-3. **copy and rename** _config.yml.dist in _config.yml changing settings inside

-4. **rename** wiki/main_page.md.dist in wiki/main_page.md

-5. push your changes in your repository, then configure the github pages in your repository settings
+3. push your changes in your repository, then configure the github pages in your repository settings

-6. Your wiki is ready!
+4. Your wiki is ready!

 ### Local development